Rational approximations on toric varieties: Introduction

-Amongst the generalizations of K. Roth's theorem to higher dimensional cases, there are Schmidt subspace theorem (cf. \cite{Schmidt}) and later on Faltings-Wüstholz theorem (cf. \cite{FaltingsWustholz}).
-Recently, in series of works \cite{McKinnon2007}, \cite{McKinnon-Roth1} and \cite{McKinnon-Roth2}, McKinnon and M. Roth introduce the notion of \emph{approximation constant} $\alpha$ (Proposition-Definition \ref{def:appconst}) and formulate a framework of Diophantine approximation of rational points on arbitrary algebraic varieties, integrating all aforementioned theorems.
-For $X$ a variety defined over a number field $K$ and for every fixed $Q\in X(\bar{K})$, choose some distance function $d_\nu(\cdot,Q)$ with respect to some fixed place $\nu$ of $K$.
+Amongst the generalizations of K. Roth's theorem to higher dimensional cases, let us mention the Schmidt subspace theorem (see \cite{Schmidt}) and the Faltings-Wüstholz Theorem (see \cite{FaltingsWustholz}).
+Recently, in a series of works \cite{McKinnon2007}, \cite{McKinnon-Roth1} and \cite{McKinnon-Roth2}, McKinnon and M. Roth introduced the notion of \emph{approximation constant} $\alpha$ (Definition \ref{def:appconst}) and formulated a framework of Diophantine approximation of rational points on arbitrary algebraic varieties.
+For $X$ a variety defined over a number field $K$ {K@$K,\overline{K}$} (embedded into a fixed algebraic closure $\overline{K}$), and for every fixed $Q\in X(\overline{K})$, choose some distance function $d_\nu(\cdot,Q)$ with respect to some fixed place $\nu$ of $K$.
 Choose a height function $H_L$ associated to some fixed line bundle $L$.
-Then the constant $\alpha_{L,\nu}(Q,X)$ is defined as the \emph{infimum} of positive real numbers $\gamma$ such that the inequality
+Then the \emph{(best) approximation constant} $\alpha_{L,\nu}(Q,X)$ {alpha@$\alpha_{L,\nu}(Q,Y)$} is defined as the \emph{infimum} of positive real numbers $\gamma$ such that the inequality